 GPT understands that executive sponsorship and commitment is key to creating meaningful change and thus a Diversity & Inclusion Working Group (DIWG) was established in 2014.
 Chaired by our CEO Bob Johnston, the DIWG includes representatives from all genders and levels of the business who come together to develop, implement, monitor and report on the Group's diversity initiatives in a number of key focus areas, including:

-With that in mind, GPT’s Gender Diversity Strategy consists of a range of measures designed to:
+GPT’s Gender Diversity Strategy consists of a range of measures designed to:

 - Attract and recruit qualified female candidates;